 Turn Around Time: 1 to 3 days

-Intended Use: A triglyceride test, along with other lipid tests, is used to determine cardiovascular risk in individuals including those with evident cardiovascular disease, known risk factors, a family history of cardiovascular disease, diabetes, kidney disease, hypertension, or those who smoke.
+Clinical Significance: A triglyceride test, along with other lipid tests, is used to determine cardiovascular risk in individuals including those with evident cardiovascular disease, known risk factors, a family history of cardiovascular disease, diabetes, kidney disease, hypertension, or those who smoke.
 Triglyceride testing is also used for the evaluation of hyper- or hypolipidemia.